lepLinus/ERC4337Wallet/README.md

 To read about the different test cases visit:
 [Tests](Docs/Test.md)

-This project uses foundery, to read about setup and tests go to [Setup](/ERC4337Wallet/README.md).
+This project uses foundry, to read about setup and tests go to [Setup](/ERC4337Wallet/README.md).